 Reflections on Ryokan’s Zen Poems – The Butterfly and the Flower

 I turn to Ryokan’s poetry over and over again.
-Nobody captures the magical essence of the spiritual life, indeed, of life like he does.
-At least I should say for me, that is.
+For me, nobody captures in poetry the magical essence of the spiritual life, indeed, of life like he does.
 How wonderous his words, painting pictures – pictures that rest in the heart, illuminating form and emptiness, and their interplay.

 When all thoughts